Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-2.md

 ---

-# Active Learning — Converting JavaScript to TypeScript
+# Converting JavaScript to TypeScript

 Work in pairs.